clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 ## Before You Read This Guide

-This is the most hardcore guide of the entire Clojure documentation project.
+This is one of the most hardcore guide of the entire Clojure documentation project.
 It describes concepts that are simple but may seem foreign at first.
 These concepts are some of the key points of Clojure design.
 Understanding them may take some time for folks without